 Hey, y’all.
 Can you tell I am from the south?
 I am a small town girl born and raised in rural East Tennessee, United States.
 My hometown was one of those southern towns with a church on every quarter, almost everyone is related, and you graduate high school with 90% of your kindergarten class.
 My Yankee parents (my mom is from Pennsylvania and my dad is from New Jersey) found their retirement home at the ripe age of 30.
 It is a 9 room log cabin with a pond and 55 acres of woods and fields.
 I grew up exploring the property and having imaginary adventures.

 Upon graduating college, I made the surprising decision to accept a job in Equatorial Guinea, Africa.
 Never in a million years did I imagine that I would be working in another country other than the United States.
 I work for an oilfield service company.
-I am was a M/LWD field engineer.
+I am was an M/LWD field engineer.
 That is a fancy way of saying I ran tools that go after drill bits and tell them where they are underground as well as where the oil is in the hole they just drilled.
 I used my time off to travel to the United Arab Emirates, Colombia, and Iceland.
-After I got laid off due to low oil price, I moved to Colorado to be a field engineer for a gas turbine company.
+After I got laid off due to low oil price, I moved to Colorado to have some fun before finding a job in Virginia.
 I can’t wait to travel for my job and explore the world.
 I plan to explore the great state of Colorado on my time off.

 Fun Facts about Me